 To help you break down all the costs associated with your mortgage, we developed a mortgage payment calculator you can use.

 What Happens If I Can’t Pay My HOA Fees?

 In some cases, you can work something out with the HOA board.
 But you should get in touch with the board members as soon as you think you won’t be able to make an upcoming payment.
 The HOA may just charge you a late fee.
 But in extreme cases some HOA boards can evict you or foreclose on your property.

 You should take HOA fee payments seriously.
 The consequences for missing payments should be clearly detailed in the covenants, conditions, and restrictions (CCR) documents tied to your community.

 Regardless of fees, you should read these with laser precision.
 These documents detail the rules you must follow form how often you can paint your house and what colors you can use to how tall your grass can grow.
 The CCRs also outline the consequences for failing to abide by such rules.
 So make sure you’re looking at an updated CCR.

 HOA fees typically vary from $100 to $500 a month.
-But they can climb to well above $2,000.
+But they can climb far higher.
 It ultimately depends on the extent and quality of the amenities your community offers.
 Property size and value by location also heavily influence the bulk of your HOA fees.
 So pay attention to these points when deciding whether the HOA fee is worth it.
 A financial advisor may be able to help you find a more affordable and suitable property.
 Also, keep an eye on the CCRs as this describes what happens in the unfortunate event that you can’t make HOA fee payments.